adrianbarbic/astro-forestry-starter/src/pages/index.md

       National Construction Code.
 You will be required to submit an energy rating report completed by an Accredited Assessor to either your shire/council or building surveyor in order to achieve a building permit.
+- template: testimonial
+  name: Test name
 - template: testimonial-block
-  name: Sam Tram
+  name: Sam
   company: Insight
-  quote: This is a mighty quote
+  quote: Some great quote
 page_title: Buildmark pagetitle
 page_description: Buildmark page description